Who this is for

 What happens to items you do not buy?

-Anything that is not precious metal, or any item you choose not to sell, is returned to you free of charge by tracked, insured post, along with payment for anything you did accept.
+Anything that is not precious metal, or any item you choose not to sell, is returned to you free of charge by tracked, signed-for post, along with payment for anything you did accept.

 How and when is payment made?